 How many times have you arrived in Europe feeling like an extra from The Walking Dead—eyes puffy and mumbling something incoherent (English in this case)?
-Having begun many trips to Europe in Rome, I’ve found that the city has a great variety of things to do to help you beat jet lag.
+Having begun many trips to Europe in Rome, I’ve found that there are lots of things to see in Rome to help you beat jet lag.
 Here are 10 ways to beat jet lag in Rome:

 Sleep on the Way Over

 There are lots of general tips for diminishing the effects of jet lag, and the one that I’ve found truly indispensable is sleeping on the plane.
 To help, I almost always take a sleep aid, and in my personal experience, taking acetaminophen with a sleep aid built in has worked well.
 I find that this type of sleep aid both thwarts headaches and helps me sleep without making me drowsy when I get off of the plane.
 (Note: You may want to consult your doctor before using a sleep aid.)

 From the Airport to Rome

 When you land at Fiumincino Airport in Rome, you still have a 30-minute train ride to the city center.
 Don’t use this time to sleep, because pickpockets are common on these trains.
 Instead, use this time to stretch from the flight, hydrate, and make sure that you have all of your hotel details in order.
 This will prepare you for a smooth transition into the city.